Stephanevg/PsKrane/README.md

 PsKrane **standardize and simplifies** the steps a powershell developer has to follow for the creation of powershell modules and scripts.

-It has been developed to with Continuous integration & Continous deployment (CICD) in mind.
+It has been developed with Continuous integration & Continous deployment (CICD) in mind.
 Pskrane unifies the experience from the developer's laptop, all the way accross multiple different pipeling (CI/CD) tools.

 # Dependencies